-interview is required for ALTCS igibility.
-In most cases, a interview may be scheduled in face-to face interview.
-Either the or the customer's representative I the interview.
-Assessor must meet with the ace-to-face to complete the sessment required for ALTCS The medical interview is usually at the customer's residence. ace interview may be conducted be following locations: TCS office; Istomer's home; her location that helps the her or representative attend the lew. r
+Term Definition Financial Interview A personal interview is required for ALTCS financial eligibility.
+In most cases, a telephone interview may be scheduled in place of a face-to face interview.
+Either the customer or the customer's representative may attend the interview.
+Medical Interview The PAS Assessor must meet with the customer face-to-face to complete the medical assessment required for ALTCS eligibility.
+The medical interview is usually conducted at the customer's residence.
+Face-to Face Interviews A face-to-face interview may be conducted in any of the following locations: An ALTCS office; The customer's home; Any other location that helps the customer or representative attend the interview.
+Renewal interviews should be face-to-face interviews when: